opstower-ai/llm-opstower/README.md

 ## Vision

-We're building the first robust, plugin-based AI Assistant to help DevOps engineers debug live systems.

-Unlike AI code assistants used by developers that just need access to your local coding environment, a proper DevOps-focused assistant needs to be able to interact with live systems like AWS, Docker, and Kubernetes.
-We're building an autonomous agent that can interact with live systems, answer questions, and take a lot of the grunt work out of DevOps.
+We're building an AI Assistant that takes the grunt work out of DevOps.
+OpsTower.ai connects to your systems (AWS, Docker, Kubernetes, etc) and debugs and researches problems on its own.

 You've probably played with some fragile demos in this space.
 That's not what we're building.
 At the heart of OpsTower.ai is a robust evaluation framework that allows us to measure the agent's performance against a large dataset of questions across problem domains.
 We're building a platform that will allow us to iterate on the agent's capabilities and measure its performance over time.
 We'll transparently share our results.